hasansezertasan/fastui-tutorials/dynamic-page-titles/README.md

-# Page Example
+# Dynamic Page Titles

-This is a simple example that demonstrates how to use the `Navbar` component.
+This is a simple example that demonstrates how to use the `PageTitle` component.

 Used Components:

-- `Navbar`
+- `PageTitle`

 Used Events: